 7. Curl your lashes and apply jet black lengthening mascara.

 2Coloured Under Eye Liner

-1. Choose a colour that compliments your eye colour rather than matches it.
-Using blue for blue eyes for example can look overwhelming rather than working to enhance your eye colour.
+1. Choose a color that compliments your eye color rather than matches it.
+Using blue for blue eyes, for example, can look overwhelming rather than working to enhance your eye color.
 Try greens and reds for brown eyes, and pink or red for blue for example.